OWASP/www-chapter-ljubljana/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects/), [Local Chapters](/chapters/), [Events](/events/), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.

+We will be running a Chapter Meetup every 2-3 months with the option to have additional events such as hands-on workshops.
+It will be a mix of in-person and virtual meetups.
+All our upcoming events are announced on Meetup.

 ## Upcoming meetings

 {% include chapter_events.html group=page.meetup-group %}